JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

        ```
     7. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the
        editor.
-    5. TODO Maybe notable changes to the build script should be summarized in the beginning.
 5. Create a new `commonMain/kotlin` directory inside `sharedUi/src`.
 6. Move resource files to the `sharedUi` module: the entire directory of `composeApp/commonMain/composeResources` should
    be relocated to `sharedUi/commonMain/composeResources`.